Goldbach's weak conjecture

-This conjecture is called "weak" because if Goldbach's strong conjecture (concerning sums of two primes) is proven, then this would also be true.
-For if every even number greater than 4 is the sum of two odd primes, adding 3 to each even number greater than 4 will produce the odd numbers greater than 7 (and 7 itself is equal to 2+2+3).
+This conjecture is called "weak" because it has been shown that a proof for Goldbach's strong conjecture (concerning sums of two primes) would have this weak conjecture as a corollary, since, if every even number greater than 4 is the sum of two odd primes, adding 3 to each even number greater than 4 will produce the odd numbers greater than 7 (and 7 itself is equal to 2+2+3).

-In 2013, Harald Helfgott released a proof of Goldbach's weak conjecture.
-As of 2018, the proof is widely accepted in the mathematics community, but it has not yet been published in a peer-reviewed journal.
-The proof was accepted for publication in the Annals of Mathematics Studies series in 2015, and has been undergoing further review and revision since; fully-refereed chapters in close to final form are being made public in the process.
+In 2013, Harald Helfgott released a supposed proof of Goldbach's weak conjecture.
+The proof was accepted for publication in the Annals of Mathematics Studies series in 2015, and has been undergoing further review and revision since; fully refereed chapters in close to final form are being made public in the process.
+If the proof is accepted, it will promote the conjecture to the status of theorem.